nickdickerson/901NodeIntro-2019oct7/Labs/Ch02-fundamentals/1modules/README.md

 1. Add another prototype function for `hasMember` which uses Array.prototype.includes() to see if the array contains the passed in string name.
 Check MDN if you need help: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes

-1. Make sure you use module.exports to export the Band function.
+2. Now after these functions, use module.exports to export the Band function.

-1. Create a `call-band.js` file which uses (requires) the `bands.js` module.
-Inside, create a band object similar to this:
+3. Create a `call-band.js` file which uses (requires) the `constructor-bands.js` module you just created.
+Inside `call-band.js` create a band object similar to this:
     ```javascript
     const beatles = new Band('The Beatles', ['John', 'Paul', 'George', 'Ringo']);
     ```

-1. Call each of the functions and log the output.
+4. Call each of the functions and log the output.

     Example for the first function: